-Directed by Edgar Wright [Other horror films: N/A]
+Directed by Edgar Wright [Other horror films: Last Night in Soho (2021)]

 Often called one of the greatest zombie-comedies, Shaun of the Dead is an undeniably fun film.
 It never gets too silly (which is one of my personal pet peeves when it comes to comedy-horror films), and is just a good movie to throw in when little else is going on.

 Much of the reason this works is because of Simon Pegg, who does great as the unmotivated, titular Shaun.
 His was a rather enjoyable performance throughout.
 Much of the time, I didn’t care for Nick Frost’s character, but as an actor, he did well.
 Most others were enjoyable also, such as Bill Nighy (who had one of the few emotional scenes in the film), Kate Ashfield, Lucy Davis, and Penelope Wilton (who’s cheery ‘Hello’ always cracked me up).
 Hell, we even got a cameo of Martin Freeman before he became the star he now is.

 Of course, the story’s fun, the style is solid (love the quick cuts used constantly), and I do enjoy the scenes of Pegg walking to and from his apartment, as they bring a very localized feel to the film.
 I don’t have any real big complaints, aside from a few portions that felt a bit much (such as the end, which was a tad more goofy than I’d have hoped for).

 Generally, though, there’s a reason that this movie is held to such high regard, and though it’s not perfect, it is an enjoyable, potentially brainless, film that is pretty well worth seeing.
 There’s even a little gore, as one of the characters gets his legs and arms ripped off by a horde of zombies, so there’s a little something here for many horror fans.